Who Does What in Texas Water

-Many government agencies, local authorities, and private companies and organizations work on water and aquatic environments in Texas.
+Many government agencies, local authorities, private companies, and organizations work on water and aquatic environments in Texas.

 - The Texas Commission on Environmental Quality and U.S. Environmental Protection Agency are responsible for monitoring water quality and for setting and enforcing water quality standards.